ziggi24/formulaic/README.md

 4. **Learn** from the feedback and make a better guess on the next line

 ### Emoji Palette
-The game uses 8 distinct emojis chosen for their visual accessibility:
+The game uses 8 distinct emojis chosen for their visual uniqueness and accessibility:
 🍓 🚚 🌼 🌲 🧵 ☂️ 💕 💍

 ## 🔍 Understanding Clues